Office Depot, Best Buy Pull Kaspersky Products From Shelves - Slashdot

 Yes, American government has some such instruments as well — just pick, who you trust more...

-They probably refused to ignore NSA malware (Score:4, Interesting)
+They probably refused to ignore NSA malware (Score:5, Insightful)

 And now they are killed via a classical attack on their reputation, which may or may not be completely without merit.
 Of course, this only concerns the US market.